vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ## Bot variables

-You can also define variables that are “owned” by the bot.
+You can also define variables that are "owned" by the bot.
 Any variables you create as part of layer 0 or layer 1 are always resident.
 As are any variables you define on the command line starting ChatScript.
 You can see them and even change them during a volley, but they will always refresh back to their original values at the start of the next